xbeat/Machine-Learning/README.md

 Introduction to Efficient Market Hypothesis (EMH)

 The Efficient Market Hypothesis (EMH) is a fundamental concept in financial economics that suggests asset prices fully reflect all available information.
 This theory implies that it's impossible to consistently outperform the market through expert stock selection or market timing.

+## Understanding Data through Statistics

+Understanding Data through Statistics

+Data and statistics are inseparable in the realm of machine learning and artificial intelligence.
+Statistics provide the foundation for interpreting and analyzing data, enabling us to extract meaningful insights and make informed decisions.
+Let's explore this relationship with a simple example of calculating the mean and standard deviation of a dataset.

 ## Advanced Pandas Techniques for Machine Learning